These Bylaws (referred to as the "Bylaws") govern the affairs of TEXAS BISON

 Special Meetings

-3.02 Special meetings of the members may be called by the Board of Directors, or not less than Twenty-five percent (25%) of the voting members.
+3.02 Special meetings of the members may be called by either the Board of Directors or not less than Twenty-five percent (25%) of the Voting Members.

 Place of Meeting

-3.03 The Board of Directors may designate any place within the state of Texas as the place of meeting for any annual meeting
+3.03 The Board of Directors may designate any place within the state of Texas, or Meeting Technology as necessitated and as is described in section 11.01, as the place of meeting for any annual meeting.

-3.04 Written or printed noticed of any meeting of members, shall be sent to each member entitled to vote at the meeting not less than ten (10) nor more than fifty (50) days before the date of the meeting.
+3.04 Written electronic or printed notice of any meeting of Members, shall be sent to each Member not less than ten (10) nor more than fifty (50) days before the date of the meeting.
 The notice shall state the place, day, and time of the meeting, who called the meeting, and the general purpose or purposes for which the meeting is called.
-Notice shall be given by or at the direction of the president or secretary of the Corporation.
+Notice shall be given by or at the direction of the president or secretary of the Corporation who are defined in Article 5.

-3.05 Five percent (5%) of the active members of the Corporation represented in person or by proxy shall constitute a quorum at a meeting of members.
+3.05 Five percent (5%) of the Voting Members of the Corporation represented in person or by proxy shall constitute a “Member Quorum” at a meeting of Members.

 Actions of Membership

 3.06 The membership shall try to act by consensus.
-However, the vote of a majority of voting members in good standing, present and entitled vote at a meeting, shall be sufficient to constitute the act of the membership unless the vote of a greater number is required by law or the bylaws.
-A member in good standing is one who has paid all required fees and dues.
+However, the vote of a majority of Voting Members, present and entitled vote at a meeting, shall be sufficient to constitute the act of the membership unless the vote of a greater number is required by law or the bylaws.
 Voting shall be by voice, except that any election of directors shall be by ballot.
+A Member Quorum is required to call for a vote.

 ARTICLE 4